kanika1894/ci-cd-with-actions/workshop/workshop_instructions1.md

     - Sign in to your GitHub account from top right if not signed-in already.
     - Fork this repository into your user account (using `Fork` option on top right of the screen).
 This repository will get forked as `<username>/ci-cd-with-actions`

     This repo contains a starter project for react.js for which we will be automating CI and CD flow.
-It also contains the intsructions for the workshop.
+It also contains the instructions for the workshop.

 ## Add a CI Workflow